The Highly Knowledgeable Real Estate Representation You Need

 The lender plays a critical role when a mortgage is needed by the purchasers to consummate the sale.
 Both the seller and purchaser should both be certain the purchaser is preapproved by the lender for the mortgage.
 A preapproval is not a guarantee of a mortgage commitment, but it is usually a reasonable indication of eligibility for the loan.
 The purchaser should ask his or her lender for a written estimate of closing costs.
 Compare closing costs and mortgage rates for lenders charging the same number of points.
 Don’t bother to pay to lock in an interest rate, unless it will last until several weeks past your estimated closing date.
 Make sure you promptly notify your attorney when you receive your loan commitment.
 To ensure the commitment is timely issued, stay on top of your lender by communicating with your loan representative regularly.
 Don’t assume your loan is being processed, confirm it.
 Make notes of your conversations with the lender.

-Title Insurance — What Is It And Why Is It Required
+What Is Title Insurance And Why Is It Required

 The attorney for the purchaser will order a title search.
 Most attorneys wait for the issuance of a mortgage commitment prior to ordering same, but you are better suited to order the report at contract.
 We also recommend that you order a new survey of the property at contract.
 The sooner title problems are known, the better.
 The title search will assure the Purchaser and the purchaser’s lender that the seller has clear title to the premises that is being sold, and will reveal any mortgages, liens or judgments which must be satisfied by the seller at or prior to, the closing.
 The title company will also search building records of the town or village in which the premises is located, obtain copies of the certificates of occupancy and determine whether or not the premises has been issued any violations.
 At closing, the lending institution will require the purchaser to acquire a policy of title insurance to ensure the lender’s rights to their first mortgage lien are protected.
 The purchaser will also pay a one-time fee to acquire a policy of title insurance to protect the Purchaser’s interest in the property.
 The lender’s policy stays in place until the mortgage is paid off.
 The purchaser’s policy insures the Purchaser that title is clear for the life of their ownership. purchasers are well-advised to insist that their attorney order title insurance from a reputable, nationally recognized company.